isaacbaguisa/Detecting-Stellar-Flares/README.md

 The repository is organized as follows:

-- `Data/`: Contains the raw datasets used for analysis, and model data
+- `Data/`: Contains the datasets used for analysis, and model data
-- `EDA/`: Notebooks and scripts related to exploratory data analysis.
+- `EDA/`: Notebook and report related to exploratory data analysis.
 - `Simulations/`: Code for generating synthetic flare events.
 - `Methods/`: Implementation of detection algorithms and models.
 - `Model_Evaluation/`: Scripts and results for the evaluation of model performance.